 - Pursue Professional Engineering licensure

-Program faculties have developed these Objectives in conjunction with our Industry Advisory Board.
+Program faculties have developed these Objectives in conjunction with our Industry Advisory Council.
 Program faculties regularly engage stakeholders (local industry, alumni, students, program and institutional faculty) in adapting the PEOs to be consistent with their needs and aspirations.

 Student Learning Outcomes